2023 Best Value Journalism Bachelor's Degree Schools in Ohio

 Full Journalism at Bowling Green State University - Main Campus Report

-Youngstown State University ranked #7 on this year’s Best Value Journalism Bachelor’s Degree Schools in Ohio list.
-Located in the small city of Youngstown, Youngstown State University is a public school with a fairly large student population.
+Youngstown State University landed the #7 spot in the 2023 rankings for the best value bachelor’s degree journalism programs.
+Located in the city of Youngstown, Youngstown State University is a public college with a fairly large student population.

-Youngstown State University undergraduate students pay an average of $9,372 in in-state tuition and fees each year.
+The average tuition and fees for an in-state undergraduate at Youngstown State University are $9,372 a year.
 The average amount in student loans that journalism majors at Youngstown State University take out while working on their Bachelor's Degree is $25,164.

 Full Journalism at Youngstown State University Report

-Ashland University ranked #8 on this year’s Best Value Journalism Bachelor’s Degree Schools in Ohio list.
-Located in the town of Ashland, Ashland is a private not-for-profit school with a small student population.
+Ashland University came in at #8 in this year’s edition of the Best Value Journalism Bachelor’s Degree Schools in Ohio ranking.
+Located in the fringe town of Ashland, Ashland is a private not-for-profit college with a small student population.

-Explore all the Best Value Journalism Colleges in the Great Lakes Area or other specific states within that region.
+Explore all the Best Value Journalism Schools in the Great Lakes Area or other specific states within that region.

 One of 5 majors within the area of study, journalism has other similar majors worth exploring.